If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 Certain fats like omega 3 are going to be absolutely essential in the diet for their functions.

 The micronutrients include vitamins, minerals, and phytonutrients.

 These can be put in two forms.
-Fat soluble vitamins require the presence of fat in order to be absorbed and stored in the body.
-The water-soluble vitamins leave the body much quicker.
+Fat soluble vitamins require the presence of fat to be absorbed and stored in the body.
+The water-soluble vitamins leave the body much more quickly.

 The fat-soluble vitamins are the A, D, E, and K vitamins.

-These are compounds that are found in either plant or animals.
-We have both trace and major minerals which are classified based on being needed in tiny amounts or somewhat small amounts.
-All minerals are needed in much smaller amounts than that of the vitamins.
+These are compounds that are found in either plants or animals.
+We have both trace and major minerals, which are classified based on being needed in tiny amounts or somewhat small amounts.
+All minerals are needed in much smaller amounts than that vitamins.